 Few Vitalist comedies so boldly proclaim their Vitalist spirit.

-We turn then to the film itself and to its Winter humor techniques: Creativity momentary humor, Re-visioning as humor form, and Dance as humor Spirit.
+We turn then to the film itself and to its Winter humor techniques: Creativity as momentary Langerian humor, Re-visioning as humor form, and Dance as humor Spirit.

 Fiddler’s Creativity momentary humor is notable for its intense repetition.
 In all artistic creations, a single occurrence may be an accident of construction.
 An element enters into plot, dialog and the like because the moment demands it and no more.
 But repetition of that element, even once, gives it significance as part of the necessary artistic structure of the whole.